ojwb/survex/doc/walls.rst

 WPJ file - you can use ``*include somedata.srv`` to include a Walls ``.srv`` from a ``.svx`` file.

-- Walls allows hanging surveys, whereas these are currently treated as an error by Survex.
-This is probably the current top priority to address.
+- Walls allows hanging surveys, apparently without any complaint, and as a result large Walls datasets are likely to have hanging surveys.
+  A hanging survey used to be an error in Survex but since 1.4.10 a hanging survey is warned about and then ignored.

 - Survex reports warnings in some suspect situations which Walls quietly accepts.
 In general this seems helpful, but if there are